 How can we achieve desired societal outcomes in areas such as city planning, healthcare and agriculture without the traditional force of law?
-What strategies are required for government and others to excel in regulatory stewardship?
+What strategies are required for government and others to excel in regulatory governance?
 When is experimentation and collaboration between governments, businesses and civil society a requirement to boost governance performance?

 I am Professor of Public Governance at the Victoria University of Wellington, School of Government and Honorary Professor at the Australian National University, School of Regulation and Global Governance.
 I work at the intersection of public governance and regulation, with specific interests in regulatory stewardship and dynamic governance regimes, and urban climate governance.